bhecquet/seleniumRobot/doc/chap2_Installation.md

 Sometimes, eclipse does not get the same environment variables than the system.
 This can block mobile testing when it search for `node` installed on system.
 Simply add the path to node installation to `PATH` environment variable (e.g: `$PATH:/usr/local/bin`)

+##### Test application project configuration #####
+When developping test application on eclipse, `core` aspects must be woven by IDE when tests are launched from it.
+Convert project to aspectJ project:
+Right click on project -> Configure -> convert as AspectJ project

+Therefore, right click on test application project -> properties -> Build path -> AspectJ Build -> Aspect Path.
+Add either the `core` project if you have it in eclipse or add the `core-x.y.z.jar` file.

 #### intelliJ ####
 IntelliJ Ultimate can be used to develop test applications (or seleniumrobot project itself) but requires some configuration to activate AspectJ